 • One or two periods per section be allotted for oral conversation exclusively.

-• The teachers should have a sympathetic outlook towards listening and speaking shortcomings of learners.
+• The teachers should have a sympathetic outlook towards the listening and speaking shortcomings of learners.

 • Language is the ultimate means of communication.